December 28, 2021

 It’s important to note that appointments are required at most vaccine locations, including at St. Peter's.
 Please review eligibility information before booking your vaccine appointment.
 Don’t forget to bring your COVID-19 vaccination card for your second or booster dose.

-First, second and booster doses of Pfizer COVID-19 vaccines are available by appointment at the St. Peter’s COVID-19 vaccine clinic to:
+First, second and booster doses of vaccines are available by appointment at the St. Peter’s COVID-19 vaccine clinic to:

-- Booster dose: St. Peter’s patient AND a members of select groups, see above for eligibility information.
+- Booster dose: Members of select groups, see above for eligibility information.

 The clinic is located on the first floor of the St. Peter’s Health Medical Group – Broadway Clinic at 2550 Broadway.
 Important!
 No walk-in vaccines are available.